michaelfester/docs/docs/reference/data-sources/glide-tables.md

 Your linked Glide Table will now appear in the **Tables** panel of the Data Editor.

 {% callout type="warning" %}
-Only the data in a table’s Basic Columns can be shared and updated interactively across projects.
+Only the data in a table's Basic Columns can be shared and updated interactively across projects.
 Computed Columns are not affected.
 When you link an existing Glide Table to a project, Computed Columns will not appear in the Data Editor of your project.
 For more information, see [Computed Columns](/docs/reference/computed-columns).
 {% /callout %}

 ### How to unlink a Glide Table from your project